Women in the United Arab Emirates: Sexual assault

 Human rights groups express concern over what they consider a criminalization of rape victims.
 In two cases, women who reported being raped were sentenced to prison for "engaging in extramarital relations", as their allegations were considered unfounded by authorities.

-Over 50% of women residents in the UAE say that they would not report a rape to police.
+Over 50% of women residents in the UAE say that they would not report a rape to the police.

 In 2010, a Muslim woman in Abu Dhabi recanted her allegations of being gang-raped by 6 men, claiming that the police threatened her with corporal punishment for premarital sex.
-In 2013 a Norwegian woman, Marte Dalelv, received a prison sentence of sixteen months in Dubai for perjury, consensual extramarital sex and alcohol consumption, after she reported her boss to the police for an alleged rape; she was later fully pardoned and allowed to leave the country.
+In 2013, a Norwegian woman, Marte Dalelv, received a prison sentence of sixteen months in Dubai for perjury, consensual extramarital sex, and alcohol consumption, after she reported her boss to the police for an alleged rape; she was later fully pardoned and allowed to leave the country.
 Men involved in these alleged rapes were also convicted for extramarital sex.
 Another victim of rape was arrested in 2016, this time a British national.
 She alleges that she was raped by British men and the matter is still being investigated.

 Nadya Khalife, a researcher for Human Rights Watch, says that "these charges will make young women in the UAE, citizens and tourists alike, think twice about seeking justice and reporting sexual assaults for fear of being charged themselves".
 She also stated that "the message to women is clear: victims will be punished for speaking out and seeking justice, but sexual assault itself will not be properly investigated".

-In 2016 a Dutch rape victim originally charged with sex outside marriage was released by authorities.
+In 2016, a Dutch rape victim, originally charged with sex outside marriage, was released by authorities.

 False allegations crimes

 Many western associations state that many women who reported rape but were convicted for false allegations are still victims of rape.
-This is what they call criminalization of rape victims.
+This is what they call the criminalization of rape victims.
 The Emirates Center for Human Rights expressed concern over Dubai's criminalization of what they call "rape victims".

-In Dubai, a woman who engages in consensual extramarital relations and press false allegations of rape can be sentenced to over a year of time in prison.
+In Dubai, a woman who engages in consensual extramarital relations and presses false allegations of rape can be sentenced to over a year of time in prison.

 The Emirates Center for Human Rights states that "Until laws are reformed, victims of sexual violence in the UAE will continue to suffer" referring to a case in July 2013 in which a 24-year-old Norwegian woman reported an alleged rape to the police and received a prison sentence for "perjury, consensual extramarital sex and alcohol consumption" after she admitted lying about the rape.